LearningCChang/league-of-legends-analysis/README.md

 Homework for EECS 398 at U-M

 ## Introduction
 League of Legends is a popular multiplayer video game where two teams of 5 players battle to destroy each other’s base.
 The game map is split up into three lanes: top, middle, and bottom.
 Each team has towers in each lane that protect the base, and players of the opposing team have to destroy these turrets to advance and destroy the enemy base.
-The question we are looking to investigate further is how much of an impact destroying the first mid-tower has on winning.
+The question we are looking to investigate further is how much does the probability of winning a match change based on key performance indicators such as team kills per minute, total gold, and the first to capture the midtower.
 We chose to work with the League of Legends’ dataset because we felt that working on a dataset from a popular video game would lead to a more personalized project that would be not only more appealing on our resumes but also since it’s something we are somewhat familiar with.
 Expanding on this, our familiarity with video game mechanics and terminology allows us to understand the significance of the various features better.
 Furthermore, working on real-world data we are passionate about increases our motivation for this project, and our analysis of this dataset could uncover insights that are valuable not only for academic purposes but also for practical applications in our gaming experiences.

 ## Data Cleaning and Exploratory Data Analysis